Childhood Development Stages: Learning and Development

 A common example of this would be Peek-A-Boo.
 Before a child has fully developed their sensorimotor skills, they don’t understand that not seeing something doesn’t mean that it’s gone forever.

-3 months– Infants are able to recognise faces and imitate facial expressions (above).
+3 months– Infants are able to recognize faces and imitate facial expressions (above).

-6 months– Infants can imitate sounds, recognise their parents and display fear towards strangers.
+6 months– Infants can imitate sounds, recognize their parents and display fear towards strangers.
 They understand the difference between animate and inanimate objects.
-Between four and seven months, children begin to recognise their own name.
+Between four and seven months, children begin to recognize their own name.

 9 months– Infants imitate gestures and actions.
-The understand simple words like ‘no’ and begin to test their parents’ response to their behaviour.
+The understand simple words like ‘no’ and begin to test their parents’ response to their behavior.

 12 months– Infants can follow moving objects.
 They can speak between two to four simple words like ‘mama’ and ‘dada’.
 They can imitate animal sounds and begin to display attachments to objects such as a toy or blanket.
 At this age, they will also begin to display separation anxiety.

 18 months– Vocabulary increases to around 50 words.
-Children begin to identify body parts and display sense of ownership.
+Children begin to identify body parts and display a sense of ownership.
 They can follow simple instructions (e.g. picking up toys and putting them in the box).
-They begin to show an understanding of discipline and have knowledge of appropriate and inappropriate behaviour.
+They begin to show an understanding of the discipline and have knowledge of appropriate and inappropriate behavior.